 Identify the type of water supply

-Understand the types of water purifying technologies available in the market and mapping it with your needs
+Understand the types of water purifying technologies available in the market and map it to your needs

 Currently, there are four different types of water purification technologies available in the market, and they are RO, UV, UF, and a combination of RO+UV+UF.
 Water purifiers in the likes of Kent RO offer a broad range of purifiers to meet the purification and filtration needs.

 Now let’s delve deep into these technologies with particular emphasis on the RO technology.
 UV purification involves the usage of ultraviolet rays for destroying the germs and cysts present in the water.
-UF or Ultra Filtration involves the usage of membranes to remove the pathogens.
-This is very similar to the RO technology.
-UV & UF technologies can be employed for purifying water with TDS level between 0-80.
-RO technology is one of the most popular amongst all the technologies, though water purifier brands offer a combination of all technologies rolled into one product.
+UF or Ultra Filtration involves the usage of membranes to remove pathogens.
+This is very similar to RO technology.
+UV & UF technologies can be employed for purifying water with TDS levels between 0-80.
+RO technology is one of the most popular among all the technologies, though water purifier brands offer a combination of all technologies rolled into one product.

-TDS refers to Totally Dissolved Salts that determines the hardness and the softness of the water.
+TDS refers to Totally Dissolved Salts that determine the hardness and the softness of the water.
 Very interestingly, there are TDS meters available in the market that helps us measure the level of heavy metals and salts dissolved in the water supplied.
 0-80 is considered to be the purest form of water fit for drinking.
-Next level is 80-150 which is also pure and anything beyond that needs purification.
-Advanced water purifier comes with TDS control that allows the adjustment of the system as per the need of the user.
+The next level is 80-150 which is also pure and anything beyond that needs purification.
+The advanced water purifier comes with TDS control that allows the adjustment of the system as per the need of the user.

 During reverse osmosis, the water is forced through a pressurized chamber with a membrane.
 Here the water pressure applied is much greater than the normal osmotic pressure of the contaminated water.
 Owing to the increased pressure, the water starts forming hydrogen bonds that attach itself to the membrane matrix.
 The water molecules then start passing through the membrane leaving behind the impurities.
 This permeated water is further de-ionized for removing extra impurities.
 Reverse osmosis mainly removes bacteria, pyrogens, and other microbes.

 Reverse osmosis is a very effective process of water purification, and the purity level is directly proportional to the TDS levels of the feed water.
-The quality of the membrane is the game changer in this entire process.
+The quality of the membrane is the game-changer in this entire process.
 Earlier, the membranes were made out of cellulose acetate.
-With the passage of time, the quality of membranes became superior, thereby, replacing the CTA membranes with Thin Film Composite membrane.
+With the passage of time, the quality of membranes became superior, thereby, replacing the CTA membranes with Thin Film Composite membranes.
 This increased the salt rejection rate to almost absolute.

-Hence, it is proved that RO is a must technology for every water purifier even though it can be found in combination with other technologies.
+Hence, it is proven that RO is a must technology for every water purifier even though it can be found in combination with other technologies.